rehierl/node-tree-outliner/1-1-4-node-trees/1-0-core-definitions.md

 Some further characteristics of a tree are:

-* any parent has a child node
+* each parent has a child
-* any child has a parent (and one parent only)
+* each child has a parent (and one parent only)
 * a root has no parent, but may itself be one
 * a root is no child, but may itself have one
 * `(#N == 1)` => `(RN,LN == {r})` and `(PN,CN,IN == {})`